top of page

 Adverbs – Search for ly

 Adverbs are a touchy subject.
 Most editors hate them because they serve as a crutch for weak verbs, so they demand all adverbs be cut.
 A few editors know a well-placed adverb serves a purpose.
 I fall into the category of “adverb connoisseur.”
 Adverbs are useful when they add flavor, especially in dialogue.
-A lot of adverbs are never good, but how many to include is a matter of opinion and style.
+Many adverbs are never good, but how many to include is a matter of opinion and style.

 • Feel/felt